sebastiansimmons/rust_book_2020/README.md

 ## Chapter 14: More About Cargo and Crates.io

 I have already poked around crates.io a bit and enjoy Cargo.
 It seems like workspaces and Cargo provide the tools needed for managing projects as they start to scale up in complexity.

+## Chapter 15: Smart Pointers

+Rc<T> seems like a good solution for multiple ownership cases.
+Pointers and smart pointers seem to be where the concept of ownership, something I really like about Rust, introduces extra complications in the world of pointers and data structures that have inherent multiple reference points.
+The solutions of weak and strong ownership sharing seem like good solutions but I'll have to really write some code before getting a good feel for where it makes sense to use these concepts.